navalnica/vk_album_downloader/README.md

 ## Usage ##
 This script allows you to download:
 * Albums from user's profile
-* Albums from communities, including close communities
+* Albums from communities, including private communities

 **NOTE:** script yet can not download any special albums such as 'Saved images', 'Profile images', 'Images from wall'

-Script uses next files to gather input information:
+You have to create following files to gather input information:
 * *data.txt*.
 (Because of the *vk.com* privacy policy script needs to perform authentication before interacting with VK API.
 So put your login / phone number and password into this file)
 * *albums_list.txt* (Just put list of url to the albums that you want do download)

+Script will automatically create directory **vk_downloaded_albums** to save albums to in the directory where the script is located

-**NOTE:** all the file names and paths to them can be modified in the script
+**NOTE:** all the file / directory names and paths can be modified in the script.
+There is also no need to put them in the directory with the script

 ## Examples of the input files ##